 Diabetes mellitus is a chronic metabolic disorder that has become a global health concern, affecting millions of individuals worldwide.
 It is primarily characterized by persistent hyperglycemia, insulin resistance, and oxidative stress, leading to severe complications such as cardiovascular diseases, nephropathy, neuropathy, and retinopathy.
 While conventional treatments like insulin therapy and oral hypoglycemic drugs help manage blood glucose levels, they often come with side effects and limitations.
-This has led to increased interest in natural remedies, particularly herbal validation of plant-based functional drinks.
+This has led to increased interest in natural remedies, particularly herbal medicine, which has been widely used in Ayurveda, Traditional Chinese Medicine (TCM), and Siddha medicine for centuries.
+Among various herbal preparations, functional herbal drinks and teas have gained popularity due to their ease of consumption, bioavailability, and ability to support metabolic health.